PEOPLE: For your governance program, you should consider including the following roles:

 TECHNOLOGY: As the name suggests, this component refers to the tools and techniques used to efficiently maintain and manage the security, integrity, lineage, usability, and availability of data.
 Modern tools can automate most aspects of managing a governance program.
 For example, a governed data catalog profiles and documents every data source and defines who in an organization can take which actions on which data.

-Learn how data engineers, data stewards, and data consumers work with a data catalog to easily find, prepare, use and share trusted datasets.
+This 2-minute video describes how data engineers, data stewards, and data consumers work with a data catalog as part of a robust data governance process.